MiqdadProjects/kodekloud-engineer-docker--solutions/LEVEL04/TASK01/task01.md

 👉 **Your task**: Fix the Dockerfile to ensure a successful image build while maintaining all valid configurations.

+**Note**: There may be potential issues in your Dockerfile.
+I have resolved the problem I encountered and uploaded the fix.

 ---

 ## 🔹 Step 1: Connect to App Server 1